You love streaming your favorite shows. Here’s how to use less data doing so

 That’s a lot of data so, again, please be on W-Fi and, if you’re thinking that downloading a movie from Netflix and watching it offline will save your data, it won’t.
 According to Netflix, it will still consume the same amount.

-How does YouTube stack up?
+How much data does streaming YouTube use?

-It stacks up pretty closely, actually.
-In fact, 1GB of data allows you to watch just about 500 minutes of YouTube.
-You just probably shouldn’t do it all at the same time!
+YouTube stacks up pretty closely to Netflix.
+In fact, 1GB of data allows you to watch just about 500 minutes of video content YouTube.
+You just probably shouldn’t do it in one fell swoop.

 Generally speaking:

-- Streaming a 480p video uses 264MB of data per hour.
+• Video streaming a 480p video uses 264MB of data per hour.

-- Streaming a 720p video uses 870 MB of data per hour.
+• Streaming a 720p video uses 870 MB of data per hour.

-- Streaming a 1080p video uses 1.65 GB of data per hour.
+• Streaming a 1080p video uses 1.65 GB per hour.

-For Android phones:
+Android phones:

-Go to Settings > Network & Internet > Mobile network.
+Go to Settings > Network & Internet connection > Mobile network.
 This will indicate how much data the kids are using in total.
 You can also go to “App Data Usage” to see how much data the YouTube app is using unto itself.

 For iPhones: